mapproxy/mapproxy/doc/caches.rst

 Available options:

 ``nodes``:
     A list of riak nodes.
 Each node needs a ``host`` and optionally a ``pb_port`` and an ``http_port`` if the ports differ from the default.
-A single localhost node is used if you don't configure any nodes.
+Defaults to single localhost node.

 ``protocol``:
     Communication protocol.
 Allowed options is ``http``, ``https`` and ``pbc``.
 Defaults to ``pbc``.

 ``bucket``:
     The name of the bucket MapProxy uses for this cache.
-The bucket is the namespace for the tiles and needs to be unique for each cache.
+The bucket is the namespace for the tiles and must be unique for each cache.
 Defaults to cache name suffixed with grid name (e.g. ``mycache_webmercator``).

 ``default_ports``:
     Default ``pb`` and ``http`` ports for ``pbc`` and ``http`` protocols.
 Will be used as the default for each defined node.